graphcore/poplibs/StandaloneBuildInstructions.md

     apt install libspdlog-dev

-### Python 3
+### Python 2 & 3

-Although not maditory, several tests depend on Python 3 and they will not be built unless it is available.
+Currently, Python 2 and Python 3 are required by certain unit tests.
+However, we plan to simplify this dependency soon.

 ## Building Poplibs